bredele/band/README.md

 ## Distribution

+### default

-  band distributes work (not just tcp or http server) to a process on every available core of your server.
+  By default, band distributes work (not just tcp or http server) to a process on every available core of your server.

 ```js
 band(function() {
 	//do something
 });
 ```

+  band automatically fork a worker when a death occurs.